-“A sleek, sophisticated hotel in the chic Salamanca district, with 19th-century features and a 1920s-inspired bar and restaurant”
+“A sleek, sophisticated hotel in the chic Salamanca district, with 19th-century features and a hip cocktail bar”

 Spread across the 5 floors above, the 64 rooms are funky without being loud.
 Designer Paco Llonch played with a palette of greys and whites, combined with bright pops of colour; all rooms have smart sitting areas, and many have balconies with views of the tranquil, tree-lined street below.
 Best of all, the location is ideal for sightseeing, museums and shopping, with boutiques all around and metro stops nearby.
 There’s no doubt about it: TOTEM Hotel lives up to the hype.

 - Only minutes from independent boutiques, designer shops and top restaurants, and a short walk from museums and the Retiro park

 - We loved the bar’s decadent 1920s vibe and outstanding cocktails